AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/bestiary/dragon/aspect-of-tiamat-ftd.md

       нструменти%20ДМ/CLI/rules/conditions.md#Frightened) of the aspect until the\
       \ end of its next turn."
-    "name": "Furious Bite (Costs 2 Actions)"
+    "name": "Furious Bite (Costs 2 Actions)" "mythic_description": "If the aspect's Chromatic Wrath trait has activated in the\
-"source":
+  \ last hour, she can use the options below as legendary actions."
+"mythic_actions":
+  - "desc": "The aspect targets a creature she is grappling.
+The creature must succeed\
+      \ on a DC 25 Charisma saving throw or take 44 (8d10) psychic damage and be\
+      \ banished to Avernus (the first layer of the Nine Hells).
+At the start of the\
+      \ aspect's next turn, the creature reappears in an unoccupied space within 10\
+      \ feet of the aspect."
+    "name": "Hurl Through Avernus (Costs 2 Actions)"
+  - "desc": "The aspect flares with elemental energy.
+Each creature of the aspect's\
+      \ choice in a 60-foot-radius sphere centered on her must make a DC 27 Dexterity\
+      \ saving throw.
+On a failed save, the creature takes 39 (6d12) damage of a\
+      \ type chosen by the aspect: acid, cold, fire, lightning, or poison.
+On a successful\
+      \ save, the creature takes half as much damage."
+    "name": "Chromatic Flare (Costs 3 Actions)" "source":
   - "FTD"
 "image": "Інструменти%20ДМ/CLI/bestiary/dragon/token/aspect-of-tiamat-ftd.webp"